© 2023 CyberNews - Latest tech news,

 VPS hostingOnline stores and popular websites.
 Some technical skills are needed.

-Reseller hostingAgencies and designers, or to manage multiple websites.
+Reseller hostingAgencies and designers or to manage multiple websites.

 Based on the hosting plan choices, it's clear that HostPapa is focusing on small businesses.
 Shared hosting allows you to start on an affordable option, while VPS is meant for those with popular sites or online stores.
 Meanwhile, relatively affordable reseller hosting plans can be your kick-starter to launch your own web hosting brand or design and develop websites for clients.

-But shared hosting is where the majority of people start, so it’s our main point of focus.
+But shared hosting is where the majority of people start, so it's my main point of focus.
+The provider offers 4 shared hosting plans that all come with free SSL certificates, at least 2 websites, and numerous free email accounts.

 PlanFeaturesPrice

-PlusAllows to connect 10 websites and gives you 100GB storage, alongside 100 email accounts.
+GrowthAllows you to connect 10 websites and gives you 100GB storage, alongside 100 email accounts.
 Plus, you get staging and a free 30-minute training session.

 Needless to say, the plans are packed with features and resources.
-The prices are pretty average, yet you get great generous storage and many additional features.
+The prices are pretty average, yet you get generous storage and many additional features.

 What's good to know is that HostPapa has a standard 30-day money-back guarantee.
 Just keep in mind that you won't be refunded for everything you have purchased.
 SSL certificates, domain names, domain privacy, and email services are not eligible for a refund.